Smarter Surveillance, Safer Transit: Tackling Incivility with Data and Innovation

 How Analytics Transform Efficiency and Prevention

 In addition to live intervention, the cameras are used not only to collect imagery but also to gather data points.
-Laplante says that using the data to run operational efficiency statistics is the primary benefit, but it can also aid in policy decisions and prevention.
+Laplante said that using the data to run operational efficiency statistics is the primary benefit, but it can also aid in policy decisions and prevention.

 The statistical evidence enables the implementation of more targeted policies, which can be tailored to specific areas, such as those where fare evasion is most prevalent.